Shenise Turner-Sloss: Political career

-City Commission
+City commission

-As City Commissioner, Turner-Sloss has advocated for increased funding for affordable housing, youth programming, and the fire department.
+As city commissioner, Turner-Sloss advocated for increased funding for affordable housing, youth programming, and the fire department.

 During the 2023 budget negotiations which threatened to result in a city government shutdown, Turner-Sloss and fellow commissioner Darryl Fairchild secured an additional $1 million in funding for youth programming.

 In the eventually successful 2025 income tax levy renewal, Turner-Sloss advocated for allocating $650,000 per year for housing programming.
 She was also responsible for "getting the city to approve its first-ever housing policy framework, which will be a roadmap to addressing the city's growing housing crisis."